graemetlloyd/ProjectWhalehead/Outline.md

 For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016) and the appropriate metadata available in the XML files associated with each data set (Lloyd et al. 2016).
 The same XML files contain taxonomic reconciliations - links between OTU names used in the trees with taxa entered into the Paleobiology Database, the source used for our (and Sansom's) age data.
 Using the API (Peters and McClennen 2015) we further filtered the data down to just those where all taxa are both reconciled and have age data available in the database (i.e., at least one fossil occurrence is attributable to each OTU).
-The final data set comprised 128 different data sets.
+The final pool comprised 128 different data sets.

 ## Phylogenetic Analysis